Structures and Lagrangian statistics of the Taylor-Green Dynamo: Statistics of fluctuations

 \subsection{Lagrangian statistics}

 We now turn to study the properties of the magnetic field along fluid element trajectories, i.e. the magnetic field seen by a tracer.
-We will first focus on the perpendicular component, the main component of the mean field.
-For this, we consider the temporal increment $\delta b_\perp(\tau,t,\bm{x}) = B_\perp(\X(\bm{x},t+\tau),t+\tau)-B_\perp(\X(\bm{x},t),t)$ where $\X(\bm{x},t)$ denotes a fluid trajectory starting at $\bm{x}$ at a time $t$.
+We will first focus on changes in the perpendicular component of the magnetic field, the dominant component of the mean field.
+For this, we consider the temporal increment $\delta b_\perp(\tau,t,\bm{x}) = B_\perp(\bm{X}(\bm{x},t+\tau),t+\tau)-B_\perp(\bm{X}(\bm{x},t),t)$ where $B_\perp$ denotes a magnetic field component from the perpendicular plane ($B_x$ or $B_y$) and $\bm{X}(\bm{x},t)$ a fluid trajectory starting at $\bm{x}$ at a time $t$.
 To improve statistics we average over $\bm{x}$ and $t$ which leads to the study of the magnetic field increment

 The normalized PDFs of the increment $\delta b_\perp$ during the saturated phase are shown in Fig.~\ref{fig:lagPdfB} (left).
 Stretched tails were also observed for small scale magnetic fluctuations in the solar wind~\cite{alexandrova}.
 With increasing time-lag $\tau$ the PDFs show a transition to Gaussian statistics for large time lags.
 This is simply due to time decorrelation of $b_\perp(\tau)$ and $b_\perp(0)$ so that one recovers for large $\tau$ the one-point Eulerian PDF shown in Fig.~\ref{fig:eulerPDF} (left).
 It is important to stress that the time scale $\tau$ at which this decorrelation happens is unusually long as it exceeds significantly one large-eddy turn-over time.
 The associated long time regime will be analyzed in detail in the subsequent section.